 Most of the solutions implemented in the construction of the IMDEA building are climate change adaptation and mitigation measures at the same time.

 Resource efficiency was another important focus of the project.
-During construction, recycled materials have been used, such as steel, aluminium or glass; as well as locally made components, such as natural stone, concrete and ceramic materials.
+During construction, recycled materials were used, such as steel, aluminium or glass; as well as locally made components, such as natural stone, concrete and ceramic materials.
 Sustainability of the materials was also an important issue and therefore the materials derived from wood have the FSC certificate.
 The whole IMDEA building was designed and developed according to the Green Building specifications (established by the US Green Building Council) and obtained the LEED Gold Certification.

-Climate change mitigating measures are also implemented via behavioural measures; electric cars and carpooling are encouraged by the reservation of special places on the IMDEA parking area.
+Finally, climate change mitigating measures are also implemented via behavioural measures; electric cars and carpooling are encouraged by the reservation of special places on the IMDEA parking area.